zertrin/clikraken/README.md

 ### Dependencies

-* [python3-krakenex][python3-krakenex] code is licensed under the LGPLv3 license.
+* [python3-krakenex][python3-krakenex] is licensed under the LGPLv3 license.
-* [Arrow][arrow-license] code is licensed under is licensed under the Apache License, Version 2.0.
+* [Arrow][arrow-license] is licensed under is licensed under the Apache License, Version 2.0.
-* [tabulate][tabulate-license] code is licensed under is licensed under the MIT Licence.
+* [tabulate][tabulate-license] is licensed under is licensed under the MIT Licence.
+* [colorlog][colorlog-license] is licensed under is licensed under the MIT Licence.

 ### Development dependencies